 With XSplit, you can connect your accounts simply by entering your credentials and authorizing access for XSplit.
 You can also stream to more than one location simultaneously using XSplit.
 If you want to multistream using OBS, you need a third-party tool such as Restream.

-Restream lets you connect to your favorite streaming platforms, including Twitch, Facebook, YouTube, LinkedIn, Twitter, and more than thirty others.
+Restream lets you choose from more than thirty social channels (YouTube, LinkedIn, Twitch, Twitter, Facebook, and many others) to stream at once.
 In under two minutes, you can add your favorite channels and go live to all of them simultaneously.

 Read later: Use cases for live streaming with Restream 📍